 Nonetheless, you may still find people who are ignorant of the law and will therefore ask that your dog have a vest, badge, or documentation.
 So, while you are not required to show any kind of service animal certification, it could make your life a lot easier.

 So, once you or your pet’s trainer feel that your dog is ready to become a service animal, you can request certification from any number of third-party companies, like Service Dog Certifications.
 However, according to the ADA, the documents and certifications issued by these companies do not grant any additional rights or provide legal proof that your dog is a service animal.
 You can save on the costs of acquiring certification if you don’t want the extra expense.

 There is technically no process for ADA service dog registration, nor is there an official service dog registry.
 You simply need to ensure that your dog is properly trained to assist you with specific tasks that you could not do on your own due to a disability.
 You do not have to show any paperwork or attain any documentation.

-However, as previously stated, you could still run into some people who will want you to show proof that your dog is a service animal.
-Therefore, getting certification through a third-party company could make your life a little easier in the future.
+However, you could still run into some people who will want you to show proof that your dog is a service animal.
+Getting certification through a third-party company could make your life a little easier in the future.
 Finally, you might want to get the help of a professional when training your dog, so you should be prepared for the costs.